go101/go101/pages/generics/222-about-this-book.md

 * type argument inferences still have some limitations
   * https://github.com/golang/go/issues/63750

-* type argument inference needs more detailed explainations.
+* type argument inference needs more detailed explanations.

 * example: how to define an expected constraint?